 The IP Team continue to have a strong training role within the UHNM.
-Educational sessions have been delivered throughout the year, which includes, MRSA screening and decolonisation, influenza, norovirus and tuberculosis.
+Educational sessions have been delivered throughout the year, which included programme of mandatory sessions and induction days in addition Sepsis, MRSA, CPE, screening and decolonisation, influenza, norovirus, Clostridium difficile, winter planning, water safety/flushing and tuberculosis.